 Solatorobo has a plethora of sidequests.
 They're optional, of course, unless you happen to need to be a slightly higher Hunter rank to take a plot-relevant quest.
 Not all quests will increase your rank, however.

+The search for the Extra-Life clover boxes in Little Big Adventure and it's sequel.
 Little Big Adventure II also has the optional adventure in the form of a Bonus Dungeon; an off-the-main-path island cave off the coast of Desert Island which houses the Protection Spell.
-You do not need the spell to complete the game, and it will become Lost Forever once you leave Twinsun the second time, but it's still a fun little side-dungeon to explore.
+You do not need the spell to complete the game, and it will become Lost Forever once you leave Twinsun the second time.

 Most Command & Conquer games features optional objectives in missions, but Tiberian Sun went one step beyond and featured optional missions, unnecessary to progress further in the campaign but granting some sort of advantage in the associated main mission.